-Impatiens capensis is commonly found in North America.
+Impatiens capensis also known as Spotted touch-me-not is commonly found in North America.
 Native Americans exploited the medicinal properties of this flower.

 It was used to treat skin conditions such as warts and ivy rash.
 Impatiens capensis was also beneficial in killing bacteria and fungi.